rancher/rancher/docs/rancher-compose/scheduling/index.md

   io.rancher.scheduler.affinity:host_label_soft_ne: key4=value4
 ```

-<a id="container-labels"></a>
 #### Finding Hosts with Container Labels

 When adding containers or services to Rancher, you can add container labels.
 These labels can be used for the field that you want a rule to compare against.
-Reminder: This cannot be used if you set [global service]({{site.baseurl}}/docs/rancher-compose/scheduling/#global-service) to true.
+Reminder: This cannot be used if you set global service to true.

 > **Note:** If there are multiple values for container labels, Rancher will look at all labels on all containers on the host to check the container labels.
 The multiple values do not need to be on the same container on a host.